Cheah Cheng Hye

+Dato’ Seri Cheah is a member of the Hong Kong University of Science and Technology (“HKUST”) Business School Advisory Council, a Convenor of the Advisory Council of the Malaysian Chamber of Commerce (Hong Kong and Macau), a member of the Hong Kong Trade Development Council (“HKTDC”) Belt and Road & Greater Bay Area Committee, a member of the HKTDC Mainland Business Advisory Committee, a Fellow of the Hong Kong Management Association and a member of the Hong Kong Academy of Finance (“MAoF”).
+In 2025, he became a Patron of Our Hong Kong Foundation.
+Dato’ Seri Cheah also served as an Honorary Advisor for the 2026 edition of the Asian Financial Forum held in Hong Kong.

 Early life and career

-Born into an ethnic Chinese family in Penang, Malaysia in 1954, Cheah attended the Penang Free School.
+Born into an ethnic Chinese family in Penang, Malaysia, in 1954, Cheah attended the Penang Free School.
 After graduation, he joined The Star (Malaysia) newspaper as subeditor and editorial writer.
 In 1974, he travelled from Malaysia to Hong Kong and later became a financial journalist with the Hong Kong Standard, the Asian Wall Street Journal and the Far Eastern Economic Review.

 In 1989, Cheah became head of research and proprietary trader at UK-based brokerage Morgan, Grenfell & Co.
 In 1993, Cheah and V-Nee Yeh co-founded Value Partners and started its first investment fund – Value Partners Classic Fund.
 In 2007, Value Partners became the first value-investing fund management company listed on the Hong Kong Stock Exchange (Stock code: 806 HK).

 Proponent of value investing

 Cheah is a proponent of value investing.

 While Cheah has been influenced by the value-investing idea that was developed by Columbia Business School professors Benjamin Graham and David Dodd in their text Security Analysis, he adopted the method for Asian markets.
 In 2010, he was invited by the Heilbrunn Center for Graham and Doddd Investing of the Columbia Business School to give a keynote speech, titled "Value-investing: Making it work in China and Asia", at the annual Graham & Dodd Breakfast.